-There are two major differences.
+There are three main differences.
 The first is the wattage.
 The Q700 is a 700 watt system while the Q500 is a 500 watt system.
-While this does not have a practical effect for small probes (microtip probes, for instance), the Q700 can achieve a higher amplitude when using larger probes.
+While this does not have a practical effect for small probes (microtip probes, for instance), the Q700 can achieve a higher amplitude when using larger probes, especially high-gain horns.
 Higher amplitude means a more vigorous processing of your sample.
 The extra power is also be useful when processing more viscous materials, as the additional resistance may limit the amplitude which can be achieved.

-The other major difference is the display and control panel.
-The Q500 has a small, two-color display with push-button control panel, while the Q700 has a full color touchscreen interface that has slightly more programmable settings.
+The last difference is the display and control panel.
+The Q500 has a small, two-color display with push-button control panel, while the Q700 has a full color touchscreen interface that has slightly more programmable settings and can save programs.

 How frequently does the ultrasonic horn (probe) need to be replaced?